tl;dr

 Here is the HTML that was generated by Hugo based on the Markdown I wrote and the processing in render-link.html.
 This is straight from the browser dev tools:

-HTML of the link generated by Hugo before the shortcode was added.
+HTML of the link generated by Hugo before the template syntax was added.

 The period was on its own line, which looks suspicious.
 Why is there additional space being added though?
 I tried modifying my CSS, my Markdown, and render-link.html to see if I could remove the whitespace but nothing worked.